We are leading a campaign to ensure Oxford students get the best deal for their degrees.

 We're calling on all departments

-- To put policy in place to ensure that cohorts' outcomes will not be negatively affected by the pandemic
+To ensure their exam boards take advantage of the policies the university has put in place to ensure that cohorts' outcomes will not be negatively affected by the pandemic

 This will ensure that students get the best deal possible and the recognition they deserve of the hard work they've put in and the incredibly tough circumstances they've faced this academic year.